If you were attacked by a dog, contact a dog bite lawyer at Munley Law Personal Injury Attorneys for a free consultation.

-Most homeowners’ and renters’ insurance policies cover dog bite injury damages, so let us help you recover the damages you deserve for your scarring, pain and suffering, medical bills, and lost wages from your dog bite injury.
+Most homeowners’ and renters’ insurance policies cover bite injuries, so let us help you recover the damages you deserve for your scarring, pain and suffering, medical bills, and lost wages from your injury.

 - failing to keep a dog restrained

 - failing to warn others of a dog’s known dangerous propensity or aggressive disposition

 - or failing to keep a dog known to be dangerous away from others.

 If negligence is proven, the victim may receive both economic and non-economic damages.
 Economic damages are compensation that you can receive for any monetary losses you experienced.
 This includes but is not limited to current and future medical bills, lost wages, property damage, and loss of future earning potential.
 Non-economic damages are meant to compensate for any non-monetary losses that you may have suffered.
 This includes but is not limited to pain and suffering, emotional anguish, loss of enjoyment, and loss of consortium.

 This is why it is so important to speak with a dog bite injury lawyer — so you can receive all the compensation you need and deserve after being bitten by a dog.

 What is the “One Bite Rule”?

 The “one bite rule” and “first bite free rule” are deceptive terms.
 Pennsylvania law does not require an actual “bite.”
 Dog bite claims are a kind of personal injury claim and fall under strict liability tort.
 What this means is the owner will be held liable if the dog attacks someone, as long as the victim was not breaking the law at the time of the incident, and did not provoke the dog.